carbon-language/carbon-lang/flang/docs/Extensions.md

 * OPEN(ACCESS='APPEND') is interpreted as OPEN(POSITION='APPEND')
   to ease porting from Sun Fortran.
 * Intrinsic subroutines EXIT([status]) and ABORT()
+* The definition of simple contiguity in 9.5.4 applies only to arrays;
+  we also treat scalars as being trivially contiguous, so that they can be used in contexts like data targets in pointer assignments with bounds remapping.

 ### Extensions supported when enabled by options